Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Calculation of baryon number fluctuations within mean-field HRG

-The above equation ensures that the net baryon number is given by the difference of the number of baryons and the number of anti-baryons, and vanishes for $\mu_B=0$.
+The above equation ensures that the net baryon number is given by the difference of the number of baryons and the number of antibaryons, and vanishes for $\mu_B=0$.

-Using the above expressions, it is easy to extend the calculations to higher-order derivatives w.r.t $\mu_B/T$.
-For completeness here we are enlisting all the derivatives up to the $8^{th}$ order.
+Using the above expressions, it is easy to extend the calculations to higher-order derivatives with respect to $\mu_B/T$.
+For completeness here we list all the derivatives up to the eighth order.

 It is obvious from the above equations that the odd fluctuations of net baryon number vanish for $\mu_B=0$.